-Technology Transfer and Intellectual Property
+Technology Transfer & Intellectual Property

 The Office of Technology Transfer is responsible for identifying clinically or commercially significant research activities arising at Baystate, ensuring that such developments are protected via the most appropriate route (e.g. patents, copyrights, etc.), and working with industry to promote the development of beneficial products from Baystate's research and inventions.